Pipe Statics: Thermal Expansion & Stress

 Plastic Pipes

-Plastic medium pipes (PMR) made of PEX or PB behave fundamentally differently from steel pipes.
-The thermal expansion coefficient of PE, at approximately K, is roughly 17 times higher than that of steel.
-At the same time, the modulus of elasticity is many times lower.
-In buried systems, the expansion is almost entirely restrained by the soil pressure on the casing — the pipe is virtually self-compensating, as the low stiffness of the plastic generates only minor stresses.
+Plastic medium pipes (PMR) made of PEX or PB behave quite differently from steel pipes.
+The thermal expansion coefficient of PE, at roughly K, is about 17 times that of steel, while the modulus of elasticity is many times lower.
+In buried systems, soil pressure on the casing restrains almost all of the expansion.
+The pipe is effectively self-compensating, because the low stiffness of the plastic generates only minor stresses.

 For above-ground PMR pipes, this soil pressure compensation is absent.
 Here, anchor points must be set before bends and at branches to prevent uncontrolled movements and forces on connections.

-The pipe statics design connects material mechanics with the practical installation situation on site.
-Thermal expansion determines stresses, forces, and ultimately the choice of installation method.
-Cold installation with natural anchor points is the simplest solution but is only suitable for moderate temperatures.
-Operational self-pre-stressing extends the range of application but entails restrictions on fittings and hot tapping.
-Thermal pre-stressing offers the greatest flexibility but requires greater effort on the construction site.
-A careful calculation of temperature differences, stresses, and anchor point spacings is essential in every case — simulation tools such as VICUS Districts support the planning process through integrated thermo-hydraulic and pipe statics analysis.
+Pipe statics ties material mechanics to the actual installation situation on site.
+Thermal expansion drives the stresses and forces, and in the end the choice of installation method.
+Cold installation with natural anchor points is the simplest solution, but only for moderate temperatures.
+Operational self-pre-stressing widens the range of application at the price of restrictions on fittings and hot tapping.
+Thermal pre-stressing is the most flexible, though it demands the most effort on site.
+In every case, a careful calculation of temperature differences, stresses and anchor point spacings is essential.
+Simulation tools such as VICUS Districts support this work with integrated thermo-hydraulic and pipe statics analysis.

 Further reading: Pipe Systems Compared compares the material properties and expansion characteristics of the various pipe systems, Pipe Dimensioning covers the determination of nominal diameters and wall thicknesses, and Network Temperatures explains the operating temperatures that serve as the design basis for pipe statics calculations.